abdelazizSalah/eJada/Sessions/session14/notes.md

 * you will find the customized workflow steps, select yours!

 # How can we open the tracing
-* go to the settings
+* go to the settings.
+* go to administrations.
-* go to system settings
+* go to system settings.
 * select the All on the Plug in crossponding option set.

+# Differences between it and the plug in
+* the plug in is more powerful than the workflow.
+* the plug in can not be added as a step in the workflow.
+* search...